-Here we look at the top UK Fintech Companies in 2019 – the product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.
+Here we look at the top UK Fintech Companies in 2020 – the innovative product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.

 Due to the fast-changing nature of consumer behaviour, cyber security threats, government and industry regulation, and the technologies available, Fintech is one of the most dynamic, and therefore exciting, areas of technology.
 Here are some of the leading companies to watch…